ronny0112/ibm-python-data-science/README.md

 # ibm-python-data-science
-This repository serves the capstone project of the programm.
+This repository serves the capstone project of the programme.